rajdeeprath/red5-development-series/code-examples/server-side/red5-application-examples/simple-webrtc-streamer/Readme.md

 	}

 ```

+> Adding the above code to register a websocket scope for your application is optional for Red5 Pro.
+This is because when your application runs in Red5 Pro, the WebRTC plugin will automatically do what the snippet above does.
+The real deal to ensure that your application is new websockets compatible for Red5 Pro, is to make sure you use the latest `red5-srver` dependency whilee compiling your application and additionally you have the `WebSocketFilter` in your web.xml.

 Additionally the configuration file `web.xml` must include an additional WebSocket filter to enable the `WebSocketScopeManager` to respond to client requests.
 It is important to note that Red5 open source as well as Red5 Pro now support WebSockets over the existing HTTP and HTTPs ports `5080` and `443` respectively.
 The following filter must be present in your web application's web.xml file: